robbert-vdh/yabridge/README.md

 some additional dependencies for their GUIs to work correctly.
 Notable examples
 include:

+- **Native Instruments** plugins work, but Native Access is unable to finish installing the plugins.
+To work around this you can open the .iso file downloaded to your downloads directory and run the installer directly.
+When activating the plugins you may have to cancel the self-updating in NI Service Center.
 - **Serum** requires you to disable `d2d1.dll` in `winecfg` and to install `gdiplus` through `winetricks`.